getcarina/getcarina.com/_references/glossary.md

 ##### AppArmor profile

-A security layer in Carina that keeps conatiner resources isolated.
-It denies access to sensitive file paths on the hosts, whitelists expected mount calls for the container file system, and restricts the device capabilities of the Docker process.
+A security layer in Carina that keeps container resources isolated.
+AppArmor is a Linux kernel security module.
+The profile denies access to sensitive file paths on the hosts, whitelists expected mount calls for the container file system, and restricts the device capabilities of the Docker process.

 ##### Carina

 A hosted container runtime environment provided by Rackspace.
-Carina is built on the open-source Docker Swarm project and provides bare-metal speeds, security, and portability for running yor applications in containers.
+Carina is built on the open-source Docker Swarm project and provides bare-metal speeds, security, and portability for running your applications in containers.

+##### Carina CLI

+A command-line interface for Carina that you can use to launch and control Docker Swarm clusters on a Carina endpoint.

 ##### cluster